 The only interest bearing financial assets in the Company are bank balances (refer Note 8).
-At the end of the reporting period the weighted average interest rate, using month-end cash balances, was 0.67% (2021: 0.45%).
-Regarding the overdraft facility, the effective weighted average interest rate for the period was 5.77% (2021: 6.36%).
+At the end of the reporting period the weighted average interest rate, using month-end cash balances, was 3.48% (2022: 0.67%).
+The prior year overdraft facility had an effective weighted average interest rate of 5.77%.
 Bank balances reprice daily.